PR Batching and Conflicts

 - We were having a lot of cases where developers had real conflicts with other PRs that required manual resolution.

-So I start by building out a system to simply generate a batched PR from the all of the open ones against main
+So I start by building out a system to simply generate a batched PR from the all of the open ones against main.

-Take everything open, approved, and passing checks, then iterate in PR number order to attempt to merge them one by one into a branch called ci/development
+Take everything open, approved, and passing checks, then iterate in PR number order to attempt to merge them one by one into a branch called ci/development that starts at main.
+Anything with conflicts is simply skipped at this point.

 This first version doesn't do too much besides provide a bit of a heads up to developers when there will be upcoming conflicts with other branches.

 To get to something that makes nice batches for QA we then need to add a way for the PRs to be marked as in need of update due to failing QA checks.
 This was done with a label added to the PRs indicating explicitly that they should be included in the build.
-Thus the process will now also create a ci/qa
+Thus the process will now also create a ci/qa branch that uses the same rules as the development branch, but it only considers the labeled PRs.

 One interesting issue I discovered in the process is that for the QA branch it was undesirable to kick PRs out of the build unless the label was manually removed or the feature was merged.
 That means that I ended up making the queue a bit stateful, it would inspect the previous result and abort entirely rather than produce a QA integration branch that was missing things previously included(which you could manually override in a few ways).